harshyad24/loan-risk-analysis-sql-bi/Loan_Data_Insights_and_Refinement.md

-# Loan Default Dataset – Data Understanding & Cleaning
+# Loan Default Dataset – Data Understanding

-## Phase 1: Exploratory Data Analysis (EDA) & Cleaning
+## Phase 1: Exploratory Data Analysis (EDA)

 This project performs exploratory data analysis, quality assessment, and data cleaning on the `loan_default` dataset.
 The goal is to produce a clean dataset ready for machine learning modeling and insights generation.